April 2019 Update:

 - Saturn and Jupiter together: buying land (i.e. real estate), power of attorney

-- Mercury: theft, gifts, arguments, practice, partnership, insults, love, trades, cultural events
+- Mercury: theft, gifts, arguments, practice, friendship, partnership, insults, love, trades, cultural events

 - Jupiter: government, asking favors, momentous needs for good